 Should I choose a wired or wireless mouse for video editing?

-Wired mice offer a more stable connection and don’t require batteries, but they can be less convenient due to the cable.
 Wireless mice offer more freedom of movement but may experience occasional lag or require charging/battery replacement.
 But today’s wireless mice are so good that you would do yourself a disservice by choosing a regular mouse.

 Do I need a mouse with a high DPI for video editing?

-DPI (dots per inch) refers to the sensitivity of the mouse sensor.
-A higher DPI means the cursor moves faster on the screen.
 While a high DPI can be helpful for some tasks, it’s not necessarily essential for video editing.
 Most editors find a DPI between 800 and 1600 to be comfortable and precise.

 Is a trackball a good alternative to a mouse for video editing?

 Trackballs offer a different way to control the cursor, using a ball that you roll with your thumb or fingers.
 Some video editors find trackballs more comfortable and ergonomic than traditional mice.
-If you experience wrist pain or fatigue, a trackball might be worth considering over an ergonomic mouse.

 Can I use the Apple Magic Mouse for video editing?

-While technically usable for video editing, the Apple Magic Mouse is far from ideal.
-Its sleek design sacrifices comfort for extended use, leading to hand fatigue.
 The lack of customizable buttons and horizontal scrolling further hinders efficient editing workflows.
 It might be fine for casual use, but serious video editors will want a more specialized tool.